wp-plugins/easy-digital-downloads/readme.txt

 * Fix: Currency sign added to monthly estimated sale count
 * Fix: Not all payment statuses taken into account  for payment counts

-* Tweak: Allow get_germs() arguments to be filtered in categories / tags widget
+* Tweak: Allow get_terms() arguments to be filtered in categories / tags widget
 * Tweak: Add arguments to purchase link filter

 * New: Added Hebrew translation